FranciscoMoretti/site/README.md

 `app/manifest.webmanifest` - store assets such as images ([Next.js Docs](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/manifest))

-`app/favicon.ico`, `app/icon.png`, and `app/apple-icon.png`, `app/android-chrome-192x192.png`, `app/android-chrome-512x512.png` - replace with your own favicon, and icon files ([Next.js Docs](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/app-icons))
+`app/favicon.ico`, `app/icon.svg`, and `app/apple-icon.png`, `app/android-chrome-192x192.png`, `app/android-chrome-512x512.png` - replace with your own favicon, and icon files ([Next.js Docs](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/app-icons)).
+Icons can be generated using [RealFaviconGenerator](https://realfavicongenerator.net/)

 `tailwind.config.js` and `css/tailwind.css` - tailwind configuration and stylesheet which can be modified to change the overall look and feel of the site.